Transfer Learning for Neutrino Scattering: Domain Adaptation with GANs: Summary

-These findings highlight the promising potential of transfer learning in developing more accurate models for (anti)neutrino–nucleus scattering.
+Our findings highlight the promising potential of transfer learning in developing accurate models for (anti)neutrino–nucleus scattering.
 In particular, one can start from a model trained on MC simulation data and adapt it to more realistic scenarios using comparatively limited data.
-This approach offers a practical path forward, especially in cases where experimental statistics are sparse.
-Further investigation in this direction is planned for future work.
+This approach offers a practical path forward, especially when experimental statistics are sparse.
+Further investigation in this direction is planned for future work, as well as extending the method to full final-state hadrons, which is part of the ongoing work.